atananetwork/hophacks-ethereum-workshop/README.md

 yarn link hophacks-contracts
 ```

-## see the individual repos for running frontend and setting up solidity dev environment
+*see the individual repos for running frontend and setting up solidity dev environmen*